-Readings and discussions in fuctions, drama, and poetry that highlight trends and genres in Italian literature from the Middle Ages through contemorary times, and/or literature that features Italy as seen through the eyes of foreigners.
-Taught only in Vence.
+Readings and discussions in fictions, drama, and poetry that highlight trends and genres in Italian literature from the Middle Ages through contemporary times, and/or literature that features Italy as seen through the eyes of foreigners.
+Taught only in Venice.

 HMN 262.
 Racism, Heterosexism, and Religious Intolerance.
 (3 h)

-A comparative cutlural examination through fiction and non-fiction sources of the initation, maintenance, and treatment of prejudice, with emphasis on American society from the Jim Crow era to the present.
-Myths and facts, such as those related to Middle East unrest, will also be discussed.
+A comparative cultural examination through fiction and non-fiction sources of the initiation, maintenance, and treatment of prejudice, with emphasis on American society from the Jim Crow era to the present.

 HMN 272.
 Literature and Ethics.
 (3 h)

-Consideration of historical and contemporary ethical issues expressed through various epochs and nationalities of literature and an exploration of ethics through prose fiction and nonfiction, poetry, drama, and other writing.
-Representative authors include: Shakespeare, Hawthorne, Austen, Browning, Dostoevski, Silone, Nabokov, Miller and Ishiguro.
+Exploration of the possibility of applying ethical frameworks to literature and the challenges raised in fields including the health humanities and bioethics that can challenge literary analysis.
+The course will explore ethics through prose fiction and nonfiction, poetry, drama, and other writing.
+Representative authors may include Shakespeare, Hawthorne, Austen, Browning, Dostoevsky, Silone, Nabokov, Miller and Ishiguro.
+(CD, D)